replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Vendor Portal

-The vendor portal is the graphical user interface that vendors can use to package and manage their applications.
+The vendor portal is the graphical user interface that you can use to package and manage applications.
 You define Kubernetes manifest files, including application and custom resource manifests.
 These files describe to the app manager how to package the application for distribution.
 Alternatively, you can use Helm charts.
-Vendors can also manage other artifacts, such as customer license files, image registries, and release channels.
+You can also manage other artifacts, such as customer license files, image registries, and release channels.

 ![Create an Application in the Vendor Portal](/images/guides/kots/create-application.png)

 ### replicated CLI

-Vendors can use the replicated command-line interface (CLI) to interact with the vendor portal.
-The replicated CLI can be used to complete tasks programmatically.
+The replicated command-line interface (CLI) is the CLI for the vendor portal.
+The replicated CLI can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
 For more information, see [Installing the replicated CLI](/reference/replicated-cli-installing).

 ### Vendor API v3

-Vendors can use the Vendor API to interacting with the vendor portal.
-This API can be used to complete tasks programmatically.
+The Vendor API is the API for the vendor portal.
+This API can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
 For more information, see [Using the Vendor API V3](/reference/vendor-api-using).

 ### App Manager